 Raspberry Pi Pico has also many shields and kits available from third-party manufacturers such as Seeed Studio, Waveshare, and Pimoroni.
 These shields help beginners to get started with DIY electronics easily.

-Ease Of Use & Beginner Friendliness
+Ease of Use & Beginner Friendliness

 MicroPython which is usually used with Raspberry Pi Pico is a beginner-friendly platform.
 MicroPython is an implementation of Python, one of the most popular programming languages.